Neoteroi/Torino/README.md

 # Express mode

-The fastest way to try Torino in Express mode is using the provided Docker
+The fastest way to try Torino is using the provided Docker image:
-image:

 ```bash
 docker run -p 8080:80 \